BogdanK0451/origin-trail-frontend/README.md

    - Add it to the `.env.development` file in the backend repo

 ## Thoughts
-    - Had some issues with etherscan api when i wanted to use ethereum json rpc eth_getBalanced for historical balance checking (it should be available but ..it didn't work), so i had to use infura api (after, first, getting the closest blockchain block to the date-time specified by the user)
+- I initially encountered issues using the Etherscan API for historical balance checks via eth_getBalance.
+Although it should support this, it didn't work as expected so I switched to Infura, (first fetching the closest block to the user-specified date and time, ofcourse).
-    - Wasn't sure if dealing with the timezone was important, so i just took the users timezone date-time and cut the time off.
+- I wasn't certain whether timezone accuracy was critical, so I simply used the user's local date and discarded the time portion.
-    - Had issues with CORS on vercel, so i just let requests from all origins in, even though i wouldn't do that in practice.
+- CORS issues arose on Vercel, so I allowed all origins, something I wouldn’t do in a production setting.
-    - Api keys shouldn't be exposed like that on the backend..but for the sake of saving time they're public on github.
+- API keys are currently exposed in the backend for speed and convenience, but this is obviously not best practice and wouldn't be acceptable in a real-world scenario.
-    - Didn't setup an linter and husky/commitlint on backend, for the sake of saving time.
+- I skipped setting up linting and Husky/Commitlint on the backend to save time.